-We used the opportunity to raise many concerns with the proposed guideline.
-Some of these included, questioning NICE’s privileging of RCT evidence, their failure to include large standardised routine datasets and their assumptions of the cost-effectiveness of the recommended interventions.
+We again used this opportunity to raise our concerns, including questioning NICE’s privileging of randomised controlled trials (RCT) evidence above all else, its failure to include large standardised practice-based routing datasets and its assumptions of the cost-effectiveness of the recommended interventions.

 Read our full response: